nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 format is in `DD/MM/YYYY` when dealing with `StonksXD_Entries.csv`.
 Entries with a different date format will be considered corrupted and not be loaded into Stonks XD.

-- `StonksXD_Settings.csv` is **read-only**.
-This is because changing the settings will result in many unexpected results.
-For example, changing the currency setting in the file would result in the amounts in `StonksXD_Entries.csv` to be recognised as another currency which is very unlikely what you are trying to do.

 - Do not edit the amount of your entries **drastically** such that they exceed the max amount per entry or the total limit of 100,000,000,000 for expenses / incomes.
 Entries that cause you to exceed either of the 2 limit will be considered corrupted and not be loaded.